avsa242/lsm9ds1-spin/README.md

 ## Compiler compatibility

 * P1/SPIN1: OpenSpin (tested with 1.00.81)
-* P2/SPIN2: FastSpin (tested with 4.1.10-beta)
+* P2/SPIN2: FlexSpin (tested with 5.5.0)
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)

 ## Limitations

-* Very early in development - may malfunction, or outright fail to build
 * Magnetometer data low-confidence (I have no way to verify this type of sensor, currently)
-* Interrupt I/O pins not currently used in the driver (interrupt status can be read through API, however)

 ## TODO

 - [ ] Indicate default values in methods
-- [ ] Modify some methods to take scaled parameters, rather than raw register values
+- [x] Modify some methods to take scaled parameters, rather than raw register values
-- [ ] Add ability to set temperature scale
+- [x] Add ability to set temperature scale
 - [ ] Rename methods to the sensor.imu API - WIP
 - [x] Implement 3W SPI driver
 - [ ] Implement 4W SPI driver